Boundary deconfined quantum criticality at transitions between symmetry-protected topological chains

-We have seen that the three SPT phases protected by $\mathbb Z_3 \times \mathbb Z_3$ symmetry lead to two very distinct phase transitions.
-Although $H_1+H_\omega$ and $H_\omega + H_{\bar \omega}$ are both described by a $c=\frac{8}{5}$ CFT, the latter has a non-trivial topological invariant, encoded in the symmetry charges of certain nonlocal scaling operators.
-Its generic boundary condition is degenerate, spontaneously breaking either $U^o$ or $U^e$ symmetry.
-Remarkably, there is a direct continuous boundary transition between these two 0+1D SSB phases.
-We obtained the universal properties of this 0+1D DQCP using a CFT analysis of the dual Potts chain and numerically confirmed this with tensor network simulations.
+\textbf{Outlook.---} We studied a minimal example of competition between two inequivalent types of topologically-protected edge mode with $\mathbb{Z}_3 \times \mathbb{Z}_3$ symmetry.
+We found that as a result of this competition, there are effectively fewer edge modes at criticality, and they organize themselves into one of two distinct boundary-symmetry-breaking phases breaking only a three-fold subgroup.
+Most strikingly, there is an unconventional direct boundary transition between these two symmetry-breaking regimes.
+At this boundary transition, edge modes disappear and emergent features of a deconfined quantum critical point appear.
+These results were obtained using conformal field theory and tensor network simulations on a critical one-dimensional open-chain lattice model on an open chain with a $\mathbb{Z}_3 \times \mathbb{Z}_3$ symmetry.

-The topic of SPT transitions and edge modes of gapless systems merits further study.
-Our results strongly encourage exploring other cases of direct transitions between nontrivial SPT phases, where, as we have exemplified, novel boundary physics is expected.
-For example, Eq.(28) of Ref.~\onlinecite{Verresen21gapless} was pointed out to be a SPT-SPT' transition for $G=\mathbb Z_2 \times \mathbb Z_2 \times \mathbb Z_2^T$.
-In light of the findings of the present work, it would be worthwhile to explore its boundary phase diagram.
-In fact, even within the same space of $\bZ_3\times \bZ_3$ lattice models, it would be interesting to study the $c=2$ multicritical point where all three SPT phases meet, leading to an LSM anomaly \cite{LanzettaFidkowski2022}.

-Another major open question regards the bulk-boundary correspondence for gapless SPT phases.
-To be precise, what (if any) are the constraints on possible boundary conditions of CFTs with non-trivial topological bulk invariant?
-Remarkably we have found that even with a bulk non-trivial topological invariant, the boundary edge modes can disappear in a boundary DQCP.
-It remains unknown how general this phenomenon is, and in particular whether any stable non-degenerate boundary phases can exist in such bulk-nontrivial gapless systems.
-Insights might also be gained by understanding our boundary conditions and boundary transitions in the context of RG flows to 1+1D gapped phases \cite{Cho17b,Cho17c,Cardy17} driven by relevant perturbations outside a finite interval.
-Can the 0+1D DQCP be interpreted this way as a spatial interface that tunes through the above $c=2$ multicritical point?
+SPT transitions and edge modes of gapless systems merit further study.
+Our results encourage exploring other direct transitions between nontrivial SPT phases, where, as we have exemplified, novel boundary physics is expected.
+Examples include boundaries of the $\mathbb Z_2 \times \mathbb Z_2 \times \mathbb Z_2^T$ SPT-SPT' transition in Eq.(28) of Ref.~\onlinecite{Verresen21gapless} and the $c=2$ multicritical point where all three $\bZ_3 \times \bZ_3$ SPT phases meet.
+Another major open question regards bulk-boundary correspondence for gapless SPT phases.
+Remarkably we have found that even with a nontrivial bulk topological invariant, boundary edge modes can disappear in a boundary DQCP.
+It remains unknown how general this phenomenon is.
+Insights might also be gained by understanding boundary conditions as RG flows to 1+1D gapped phases \cite{Cho17b,Cho17c,Cardy17}.
+Another open question is to explore higher-dimensional analogs, such as transitions between nontrivial 2+1D $\bZ_n$ SPTs.

-Lastly, it would also be very interesting to explore higher-dimensional analogs to the topics studied in this paper.
-One natural starting point would be to consider transitions between topologically non-trivial SPTs in 2+1D protected by $\mathbb Z_n$ symmetry.